aggregat4/delicious-bookmarks/README.md

 TODO
 ```

-The password for the you provide must be `bcrypt` hashed and salted.
+The password for an account must be `bcrypt` hashed and salted.
 You can call the program with the following parameters to create a hashed and salted string:

 ```bash
 ./gobookmarks -passwordtohash 'thisismysecretpassword'